Meet Fall 2021 University Valedictorian Rachel S. Jablonski

 During her time at CSU, Rachel was involved in many different student organizations, however the mainstays were the Mandel Vikes (Honors College student organization) and International Friendships, a national organization that provides life-changing hospitality and friendship to international students struggling with culture shock, stress and loneliness.

-Meet the University Valedictorian!
-Rachel S. Jablonski CSU Fall 2021“The Mandel Honors College provided wonderful networking opportunities and I ended up working in their office, so I got to know all of the faculty and staff pretty well,” she said.
-“It was special and became a home on campus.”
+rachel jablonski overall valedictorian 2.jpg???The Mandel Honors College provided wonderful networking opportunities and I ended up working in their office, so I got to know all of the faculty and staff pretty well,??? she said. ???It was special and became a home on campus.???

 What does the future hold?